TLDR

 Why No-Consultant Matters for Nonprofit EDs

-“No consultants required” is not a feature—it is an organizational resilience question.
+“without a consulting project” is not a feature - it is an organizational resilience question.
 When your donor management platform requires external expertise to configure and maintain, your data infrastructure becomes dependent on a vendor relationship outside your control.

 Executive directors of small and mid-size nonprofits typically wear multiple operational hats.
 A system that requires a certified administrator or implementation partner to make basic configuration changes is a system that will fall behind your actual workflows within 12-18 months.